snakster/cpp.react/guides/Introduction.md

 Of course, for those events to have an effect, they should trigger actions or be stored somewhere persistently.
 The example leaves that part out for now and instead focuses on composability, i.e. how functions like `Merge` or `Transform` are used to create new event streams from existing ones.
-This is possible, because event streams are first-class values.
+This is possible, because event streams are first-class values, as opposed to being indirectly represented by the API (e.g. `OnMouseClick()` vs. `EventsT<> MouseClick`).

 ## Observers

-Observers fill the role of "common" callbacks with side-effects.
+Observers fill the role of "common" callbacks with side effects.
-They allow to register functions to subjects, which can be any signal or event stream, and have these functions called when notified by the subject.
+They allow to register functions at subjects, which can be any signal or event stream, and have these functions called when notified by the subject.
 In particular, a signal observer is called every time the signal value changes, and an event observer is called for every event that passes the stream.
 Observers are only ever on the receiving side of notifications, because they have no dependents.